thedavidmeister/xoroshiro128/README.md

 I recommend `xoroshiro128.long-int/native-rand` when generating new seeds for xoroshiro128+ if UUID seeds are not suitable.

-### Assertions
+### Assertions & optimizations

 Newer versions of this library have added some assertions to help make seeding the PRNG correctly easier.
-The asserts add some small overhead, bringing the performance closer to the native Java PRNG for longs.
+The assertions add ~10-15% overhead so disable them if this matters.

 The benchmarking above was conducted with assertions disabled.

 To disable assertions:

-- in clojure simply run at any point `(set! *assert* false)`
+- in clojure simply run `(set! *assert* false)` at any point
 - in clojurescript set the relevant compiler option `{:elide-asserts true}`

+CLJS benchmarks were conducted with advanced compiler optimizations enabled as this should best represent usage in production deployments.
+Interestingly, advanced compilation made `Math.random` calls about 6x _slower_, and `goog.math.Long` based logic ~30-60% faster.

 ## Cryptography